mbueno-g/philosophers/README.md

 | ``int pthread_mutex_destroy(pthread_mutex_t *mutex)`` | Destroy the mutex object referenced by mutex | Succes: 0 ; Failure: error number |
 | ``int pthread_mutex_lock(pthread_mutex_t *mutex)`` | Locks the mutex object reference by mutex | Succes: 0 ; Failure: error number |
 | ``int pthread_mutex_unlock(pthread_mutex_t *mutex)`` | Release the mutex object referenced by mutex | Succes: 0 ; Failure: error number |

+## New concept
+*What is a thread?*
+A thread, known as a lightweight process, is a path of execution within a process, with its own program counter that keeps track of which instruction to execute next, system registers which hold its current working variables, and a stack which contains the execution history.

+Threads within the same process run in a shared memory space, while processes run in separate memory spaces.
+So if one thread alters a code segment memory item, all other threads see that.

+*What is mutex?*
+Mutex in a binary variable